DavonMoss/DavonMoss.github.io/projects/project-1.md

 The games are mostly simple, but I tried to focus on different elements when making them.
 One of the games is 3D, for which I created and scripted the models, using Unity C# and the Unity API.
 Due to account restrictions, the games are not on the Google Play App Store, but if
 I can redesign them I will most likely put them there soon.
 The tools used to create the games were the Unity Engine, Monodevelop, and
 Visual Studio for building, scripting, and compiling, and Blender, Corel Painter, and Audacity for asset creation.
+These projects taught me alot about design, code style, and the various toolsets I used to complete them.

 You can learn more at the [UH Micromouse Website](http://www-ee.eng.hawaii.edu/~mmouse/about.html).